 2.3.3.9 Rapporteurs should normally base any draft new or substantially revised Recommendations on written contribution(s) from ITU-T members (see also clause 1.4.7).

 2.3.3.10 In conjunction with their work planning, rapporteurs must give advance notice of any meetings they arrange, not only to the collaborators on their Question or project, but also to the study group and working party (see clause 2.3.3.11) and to TSB.
 TSB is not required to circulate collective letters for meetings below working party level.
-The intention to hold rapporteur group meetings, along with details of the issues to be studied, should be agreed in principle and publicized with as much notice as possible (normally at least two months) at study group or working party meetings (for inclusion in their reports) and via the study group webpage, for example.
+The intention to hold rapporteur group meetings, along with details of the issues to be studied, should be agreed in principle and publicized with as much notice as possible.
+Physical meetings are normally confirmed at least two months in advance, normally planned at study group or working party meetings.
+Virtual meetings are normally confirmed at least two weeks in advance, normally planned at study group or working party meetings, or proposed by the Rapporteur and approved by the management team.
+All physical and virtual meetings are announced via the study group webpage.

 2.3.3.11 TSB will post a convening letter for rapporteur group meetings (using a TSB-defined template), normally at least two months prior to the meeting, on the study group webpage, as provided by the study group.
 Visa support should be provided by the meeting host.